lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

 We choose a canonical set of coordinate systems to construct the canonical projective transformations that will be used to derive the projective transformations in specific settings.

-The **canonical view coordinates** is the view space coordinate system with orthnormal frame {math}`(\tilde{O}_{view}, \mathcal{B}_{view})` where {math}`\mathcal{B}_{view} = (\mathbf{\hat{u}}_{h}, \mathbf{\hat{u}}_{v}, \mathbf{\hat{u}}_{d})` such that the depth frame vector {math}`\mathbf{\hat{u}}_{d}` points into the view volume.
-This gives the canonincal view space a left-handed orientation.
-The **canonical projected coordinates** coordinate system is the projected coordinate system with the same orthonormal frame as the canonical view space coordinates.
-The **canonical clip coordinates** coordinate system is the clip coordinates with the same orthonormal frame as the canonical view space coordinates.
+The **canonical view coordinates** is the view space coordinate system with orthonormal frame {math}`(\tilde{O}_{view}, \mathcal{B}_{view})` where {math}`\mathcal{B}_{view} = (\mathbf{\hat{u}}_{h}, \mathbf{\hat{u}}_{v}, \mathbf{\hat{u}}_{d})` such that the depth frame vector {math}`\mathbf{\hat{u}}_{d}` points into the view volume.
+This gives the canonical view space a left-handed orientation.
+The **canonical projected coordinates** coordinate system is the projected coordinate system with the same orthonormal frame as the canonical view coordinates.
+The **canonical clip coordinates** coordinate system is the clip coordinate system with the same orthonormal frame as the canonical view coordinate system.
 The **canonical normalized device coordinates** coordinate system is the normalized device coordinate system with the same orthonormal frame as in canonical view coordinates.
 In particular, each coordinate system uses the same orthonormal frame, and has a left-handed orientation.